The Clubhouse & Green

 The Green at Bexleyheath and Barnehurst Bowls Club

-The grass is usually cut three times each week which is the responsibility of Wally Hardwick.
-Depending on the current and forecasted rainfall, the green is watered usually in the evenings/overnight.
-Members recognise the dedicated work undertaken by Wally and Barry and the other volunteers who regularly help out throughout the year.
+The grass is typically cut three times a week.
+Depending on current and forecasted rainfall, the green is usually watered in the evenings or overnight.
+Members greatly appreciate the dedicated efforts of Hamish, Wally, Barry, and the other volunteers who regularly assist throughout the year.

 The Clubhouse

-The clubhouse benefits from having glass windows on two sides of the french doors which open to allow spectators to watch matches away from any strong breeze or indeed strong sunshine.
-In winter the clubhouse is warmed by electric radiators.
+The clubhouse benefits from large glass windows on either side of the French doors, which open to let spectators watch matches while being sheltered from strong winds or bright sunshine.
+During the winter months, the clubhouse is heated.

 The Clubhouse